Laravel-Backpack/docs/5.x/crud-how-to.md

 You might want to add a new attribute to the Model that gets saved.
 Let's say you want to add an `updated_by` indicator to the Update operation, containing the ID of the user currently logged in (`backpack_user()->id`).

-Backpack uses the `strippedRequest` configuration to determine the fields that should be saved. **By default it will only save inputs that have a corresponding CRUD field defined.**
+**By default, Backpack it will only save inputs that have a corresponding CRUD field defined.** But you can override this behaviour, by using the setting called `strippedRequest`, which determine the which fields should actually be saved, and which fields should be "stripped" from the request.

+Here's how you can use `strippedRequest` to add an `updated_by` item to be saved (but this will work for any changes you want to make to the request, really).
+You can change the request at various points in the request:
+- (a) in your CrudController (eg. `CRUD::setOperationSetting('strippedRequest', StripBackpackRequest::class);` in your `setup()`);
+- (b) in your Request (eg. same as above, inside `prepareForValidation()`);
+- (c) in your config, if you want it to apply for all CRUDs (eg. inside `config/backpack/operations/update.php`);

+Let's demonstrate each one of the above:

-**Option 1.** You can change the `strippedRequest` closure inside your `ProductCrudController::setup()`:
+**Option 1.** In the controller.
+You can change the `strippedRequest` closure inside your `ProductCrudController::setup()`:
 ```php
 public function setupUpdateOperation()
 {